Minotaur: A SIMD-Oriented Synthesizing Superoptimizer: Synthesizing Optimizations

+The output of Algorithm~\ref{alg:synthesis} is a list of candidates that all refine the cut.
+Of these, we want to choose the best one---but predicting throughput of code running on modern microprocessors is not straightforward.
+We leverage the LLVM Machine Code Analyzer (LLVM-MCA)~\cite{llvmmca}, which was created to help developers improve performance-critical code.
+It is an interactive tool that emits a graphical depiction of pipeline behavior, but its functionality can also be accessed programmatically, and this is what \tool{} does, after lowering each candidate to x86-64 object code.
+Then, \tool{} only applies a rewrite if its estimated cost, using LLVM-MCA, is lower than that of the original cut, and lower than that of any other synthesized refinement of the original cut.

-Although LLVM-MCA can estimate the cycle cost of code fragments, we instead use the number of uOps (``micro-operations,'' a modern x86 processor's internal instruction set) as the estimated code.
-We do this because we tried using both cycles and uOps, and uOps work better, perhaps because they represent the total pipeline resources used by the computation.
+Although LLVM-MCA can estimate the cycle cost of LLVM functions, we instead use the number of uOps (``micro-operations,'' a modern x86-64 processor's internal instruction set) as the estimated cost.
+This choice was driven by empirical data: after extensive experimentation, we determined that, for our purposes, uOps are a better performance predictor than cycles.